-We recommend an increase to the statutory contribution rate such that the unfunded liability is amortized over a period of no longer than 30 years.
-Based on the current actuarial valuation and the current actuarial assumptions and methods and benefit provisions, the current total statutory contribution rate of 14.12 percent (total employer and employee contributions) for the Main System is not expected to ever amortize the unfunded liability.
-The Main System funded ratio is projected to ultimately decrease from the current funded ratio of about 72 percent.
-We recommend an increase to the Main System total statutory contribution rate (to at least 16.69 percent) such that the unfunded liability is amortized over a period of no longer than 30 years and the Main System funded ratio will increase toward 100 percent.
+Contributions to PERS are based on fixed statutory contribution rates.
+Based on the current actuarial valuation and the current actuarial assumptions and methods and benefit provisions for current employees, the total statutory contribution rate of 14.12 percent for the Main System is not expected to ever amortize the unfunded liability.
+The plan changes for employees first enrolled on or after January 1, 2020 are expected to slowly improve the funding of the plan, but have no impact on the current valuation results.
+When new hires are reflected, the Main System funded ratio is projected to ultimately increase from the current funded ratio of about 72 percent, to approximately 75 percent in 30 years, 80 percent in 50 years and 100 percent in 80 years.
+We recommend an increase to the Main System total statutory contribution rate such that the funded ratio is projected to reach 100 percent within 30 years.

-The actuarial valuation was based upon information furnished by the NDPERS Staff, concerning benefits provided by the North Dakota Public Employees Retirement System, financial transactions, plan provisions and census data for active members, terminated members, retirees and beneficiaries as of July 1, 2018.
+The actuarial valuation was based upon information furnished by the NDPERS Staff, concerning benefits provided by the North Dakota Public Employees Retirement System, financial transactions, plan provisions and census data for active members, terminated members, retirees and beneficiaries as of July 1, 2019.
 We checked for internal and year-to-year consistency, but did not audit the data.
 We are not responsible for the accuracy or completeness of the information provided by the NDPERS Staff.